 Nora Selmani – Arts Co-editor & COMFORT FOODS Editor

 Nora Selmani is currently undertaking a MA in Comparative Literature at King’s College London after a period of working in academic publishing.
 She has degree in English with Creative Writing from the University of Birmingham.
-She edits the arts & humanities submissions alongside Georgia.
-When she’s not doing that she fiddles with Porridge’s website and social media.
+When she’s not editing the Arts subs, she fiddles with Porridge’s website and social media.
 She’s interested in the intersections of gender, nationalism, migration, food, and identity- particularly in music and poetry.
 Nora’s first chapbook Portraits is published by Lumin.
 She tweets @arbnoraselmani.

 Kitty Howse – Science Editor